miyagi-dev/miyagi/docs/how-to/writing-mock-data.md

 ## Global mock data

-You can define global mocks by creating a `data.json` (`data.js` or `data.yaml`) in your [`components.folder`](/configuration/options#components).
+You can define global mock data by creating a `mocks.json` (or whatever you defined the mock files to be named like in `files.mocks`) in your [`components.folder`](/configuration/options#components).
 This mock data will be merged into your components mock data.
 The components mock data has higher priority, hence overwrites keys with the same name.

 You can also add definitions (see above) to the global mock data.
-When referencing them, you can do this with `data/#/$defs/…`.
+When referencing them, you can do this with `mocks/#/$defs/…`. `mocks` needs to be replaced with whatever you defined in `files.mocks.name`.